 Robert Mueller to oversee Russia election probe as special counsel

-The Justice Department announced Wednesday it has appointed former FBI Director Robert Mueller as a special counsel to oversee a federal investigation into the probe of alleged Russian influence of the 2016 presidential election.
+The Justice Department announced Wednesday it has appointed former FBI Director Robert Mueller as a special counsel to oversee a federal investigation into the probe of alleged Russian influence in the 2016 presidential election.

 The appointment came amid a growing Democratic outcry for someone outside the Justice Department to handle the politically charged investigation.